 Protect the paper, improve overall grid reliability

 The number one factor that has the greatest impact on the life of a transformer is the insulation paper.
-FR3 fluid is proven to protect the insulation paper 5-8 times longer than mineral oil.
+Natural ester fluid is proven to protect the insulation paper 5-8 times longer than mineral oil.
 That extends asset life, reduces total cost of ownership and improves grid reliability.